b.1964, Madrid, Spain

-Canogar's recent work includes Asalto New York, a video-projection on the façade of an abandoned factory in Brooklyn, NY; “Latidos”, Scanner, a large-scale installation at the Fourth Moscow Biennale; “Vórtices”, an exhibition exploring issues of water and sustainability at the Fundación Canal Isabel II in Madrid; Synaptic Passage, an installation commissioned for the exhibition “Brain: The Inside Story” at the American Museum of Natural History in New York; and two installations for the Sundance Film Festival in Park City, Utah.
+Canogar's largest participatory video installation to date, Storming Times Square, was completed for the Times Square Alliance in September 2014.
+Other recent works include, Latidos, a solo exhibition at Espacio Fundación Telefónica Buenos Aires; Scanner, a large-scale installation at the Fourth Moscow Biennale; Asalto, New York, a video-projection on the façade of an abandoned factory in Brooklyn, NY; Vórtices, an exhibition exploring issues of water and sustainability at the Fundación Canal Isabel II in Madrid; Synaptic Passage, an installation commissioned for the exhibition Brain: The Inside Story at the American Museum of Natural History, New York; and two installations for the Sundance Film Festival in Park City, Utah.

 Solo exhibitions of Canogar's work include the Sala Verónicas, Murcia; Fundación Telefónica Lima; Bildmuseet Museum of Contemporary Art and Visual Culture in Umeå, Sweden; El Espacio de Arte Contemporáneo (EAC), Montevideo; art ON, Istanbul; and the Museo de Arte Contemporáneo Gas Natural Fenosa, A Coruña.